RobertGonzales1/Homelab/README.md

-# 🏠 My Homelab
+# 🏠 My Homelab 2.0

+Welcome To My Homelab 2.0!</br>
+2.0, born from the ashes of an accidental credential leak that claimed the original repository.
+RIP Homelab 1.0, Aug 2025–Apr 2026</br>
-> **Note:** None of the Projects Referenced in this repository is AI-Vibe Coded (as far as I know).
-> If I discover otherwise, it will be labeled as "AI".
+**Note:** None of the Projects Referenced in this repository is AI-Vibe Coded (as far as I know).
+If I discover otherwise, it will be labeled as "AI".

 ---